-Freight now accounts for 35% of the world’s transport energy use, and is growing more rapidly than passenger transportation.
+Freight accounts for 35 percent of the world’s transport energy use and is growing more rapidly than passenger transportation.
 In Asia, freight movement is expected to grow from 1 billion to 8 billion ton-kilometers between 2000 and 2050.
-Trucks make up as little as 5% of national vehicle populations, yet they generate around 60% of transport emissions.
-Most countries do not have effective national programs or policies, financing mechanisms, data, and standard methodologies to support the private sector in improving fuel efficiency and reducing emission intensity across the supply chain.
+Trucks comprise 5 percent of vehicles but generate up to 60 percent of transport emissions.
+Most countries lack effective national programs and policies, financing mechanisms, data and methodologies to support the private sector in improving fuel efficiency and reducing emissions across the supply chain.

 As the freight sector is highly fragmented and covers multiple modes, governments and the private sector need to collaborate nationally and regionally.

 Fu Lu, China Director: [email protected]

 China Road Transport Association